Mediterranean oven-roasted chicken meatballs with mashed potatoes and topped with sun-dried tomato sauce.

 You have two options here.

 If you have leftovers, you may freeze them and consume up to 3 months.
 However, I would recommend using them no later than a month because they may lack flavor and moisture.
 The best way to freeze is to place them on a baking tray first and freeze them for an hour or so.
 Then transfer them to a freezer-safe bag.
 Otherwise, they stick together and it will be a mess and difficult to reheat.

 Reheat them in a 400 °F (200 °C) heated oven for about 10-15 minutes

 2. Freeze uncooked meatballs

-You have this big party in a few days (everybody can dream on a pandemic, right?) and you are meal prepping like a maniac.
+You have this big party in a few days and you are meal prepping like a maniac.
 Good!
 The secret for a successful get-together along with glorious food!

-Note down that it may take more time to cook.
+Note that it may take more time to cook.